fiddien/ai-debate-experiment/README.md

 # AI Debate Experiment

 This repository contains code and configurations for running AI debate experiments.
 The experiments involve different AI models debating on BoardgameQA[^1] and being judged by other AI models.
-The goal is to explore the capabilities of AI in generating and evaluating arguments in a persuasive debate format.
+The goal is to explore the capabilities of AI in generating and evaluating arguments in a persuasive debate format.[^2]

 ## Running Experiments